Live Certification Dashboard — April 2026

 4. Type Certificate (TC)

 After all compliance evidence is reviewed and accepted, the regulator issues a Type Certificate confirming the aircraft design is safe for commercial operations.
-This is the most critical milestone — only 3 eVTOL type certificates have been issued globally as of February 2026.
+This is the most critical milestone — only 3 eVTOL type certificates have been issued globally as of April 2026.

 5. Production Certificate (PC)